sergenerbay/yolov8-custom-attention/README.md

 ```

 - `1024` — Number of input/output channels
-- `[3, 5, 7]` — Multi-scale kernel sizes for spatial attention
-- `16` — Channel reduction ratio in the attention block
+- `4` — Channel reduction ratio in the attention block
 ---

 ## 🧪 Sample Training Script